wasmCloud/wasmCloud/sqldb-postgres/README.md

-# sqldb capability provider
+# sqldb-postgres capability provider

-This capability provider allows actors to use a Postgres-compatible database, and implements the "wasmcloud:sqldb" capability contract.
+This capability provider allows wasmCloud actors to use a Postgres-compatible database, and implements the "wasmcloud:sqldb" capability contract.

 ### Capabilities: